 Starting a compost pile is the other side of the coin when you are trying desperately to grow nutritious choice foods.
 Vegetable plants of course need a lot more than just nitrogen.

-Whilst biological nitrogen-fixation is a vital gardening practice, so is starting a compost pile for all the other nutrients that your broccoli, carrots and lettuce are going to need.
-And perhaps, if you love succotash like I do, your first attempt will be at growing lima beans; they are legumes for our own protein needs, in addition to their capacity to fix the element for the soil.
+And perhaps if you love succotash like I do, your first attempt will be at growing lima beans; they are legumes for our own protein needs, in addition to their capacity to fix nitrogen for the soil.

 Getting your garden soil ready for planting also happens to be a profound way of sequestering carbon in the atmosphere and getting most of it back where it belongs; in the ground.

 Have you got it?
 It's all about capturing unusable nitrogen from the atmosphere and making it available for our plants.
-Even if you do not have a vegetable garden, as such, it is not difficult to plant a few pole beans here and there, or some peas between your flowers.
+Even if you do not have a vegetable garden as such, it is not difficult to plant a few pole beans here and there; or some peas between your flowers.
 The taste of organically grown veggies is without equal.

 When browsing use right click and "Open Link in New Tab" or you may get a bad gateway signal.